sverweij/dependency-cruiser/doc/api.md

   dependencies : when outputType is defined: a string containing the dependencies
             in the format specified in outputType
-            In all other cases: a javascript with the dependencies meta    : meta data with a summary of
+            In all other cases: a javascript with the dependencies summary    : a summary of the violations found in the dependencies:
+           {
+             violations: each violation;
+                from: the resolved 'from'
+                to: the resolved 'to'
+                rule: the violated rule, which consists of a
+                    name: the (short) name of the rule
-           { error : the number of errors, warn  : the number of warnings,
+                    severity: the severetiy of the violation (error, warn or info) error : the number of errors,
+             warn  : the number of warnings,
              info  : the number of informational messages }
-  (currently meta is filled for 'err' only - NOTE: we'll change this to
-            always return this in the near future)
 }
 ```